kostiadubohrii/computerscience/addressing.md

-##Addressing
+## Addressing

-addressing modes - refers to the way in which the operating system directs ardretrieves data items held in memory
+Addressing modes - refers to the way in which the operating system directs ardretrieves data items held in memory
 > There are 4 different addressing modes we need to be aware of:
 - machine code instructions consist of 2 items ( Operand - address reference of the instruction
  * address reference  in memory